illian-g/Agentic-intelligence-E-I-network-on-silicon-neurons-DYNAP_SE2-/Readme.md

   ```
   git clone https://code.ini.uzh.ch/ncs/libs/dynap-se1.git
   ```
-and then import and update the submodules with
+(optional) and then import and update the submodules with

   ```
   git submodule init